XiaoouPan/ILAMM/README.md

 betaHuberMCP = fitHuberMCP$beta
 ```

-Finally, we demonstrate non-convex regularized Huber regression with tau calibrated via a tuning-free principle.
+Finally, we demonstrate non-convex regularized Huber regression with &tau; calibrated via a tuning-free principle.
 This function is computationally more efficient, as we decrease cross-validation from two-dimensional grid search to one-dimension.
-See the reference paper (Wang et al., 2018) for more details of the tuning-free procedure.
+More details of the tuning-free procedure can be found in [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf)

 ```{r}
 fitHuberSCAD.tf = tfNcvxHuberReg(X, Y, penalty = "SCAD")